 - Fill out the application form.
 Make sure that the form is complete and that the information you write down is as accurate as possible.
 At minimum, most scholarship applications will ask you to write down your full name, contact information, and a summary of your academic and extracurricular activities.
 Find out the other requirements and try to meet them.

 - Include any additional information needed.
-If the scholarship sponsor asks for any financial statements, athletic records, college acceptance letters, or other similar documents, make sure to include them in the envelop with the rest of your application.
+If the scholarship sponsor asks for any financial statements, athletic records, college acceptance letters, or other similar documents, make sure to include them in the envelope with the rest of your application.

 3. AFTER SUBMITTING YOUR APPLICATION: